Area Stewards Program

-The heart of PRISM is the Area Stewards program.
-In this program, PRISM members who are treating invasives on their own properties help their neighbors control those same species.
-This cooperative program between neighbors creates islands of invasive-free land that protects all participants from reinfestation.
-As more neighboring properties join the effort, the amount of invasive-free land expands, and the health of the woodlands increases.
+The heart of Blue Ridge PRISM is the Area Stewards program.
+Area Stewards are simply neighbors working together to manage invasive plants.
+The cooperation between neighbors creates islands of invasive-free land that reduces the risk of reinfestation.
+As more neighbors join the effort, the amount of invasive-free land expands, and the health of the forest improves.

 We began 2015 with one landowner in each of Albemarle, Greene, and Rappahannock initiating the Area Stewards program.
 Two new areas were added in 2016, one in Albemarle and one in Nelson.
-We will measure our progress by the addition of more Area Stewards and the involvement of additional neighboring properties to each of these stewardship locations.
-Grants may be available for landowners joining an Area Stewardship.
+We look forward to additional involvement of additional neighboring properties to each of these stewardship locations.

 The Dutch Creek Area Stewardship